 I’ve been following the oil cleansing method for some years now, and my skin hasn’t been better!
 In fact, I very rarely get breakouts anymore – usually just one pimple, and that almost always coincides with my cycle.
 But it wasn’t always like this.
-The journey to finding the perfect balance of oils for my skin type and its unique needs was a long road indeed.
+The journey to finding the perfect balance of oils with the right comedogenic scale for my skin type and its unique needs was a long road indeed.

 I hope to at least shorten that road for those of you who have oily skin.